 “We had a person on Orion who was near retirement,” says Peterson.
 “He was expressing that he might push out his retirement so he could experience it on the shop floor.”

-Compared with Apollo, “Orion is much more dense in terms of its capabilities per cubic foot,” says Rob Chambers, senior manager systems engineering at Lockheed Martin, which is building Orion for Nasa.
+Compared with Apollo, “Orion is much more dense in terms of its capabilities per cubic foot,” says Rob Chambers, senior manager systems engineering at Lockheed Martin.
 “That’s one of the reasons it was complex to design and build.”

 Orion was originally part of President George W Bush’s plan to return to the Moon, which was announced in 2004.
 When that programme was cancelled in 2010 under the Obama administration, it was the only element to survive.